rusterman/aws-lambda-cpp-sam/Readme.md

 Each of these subfolders contains the necessary code and Docker files to perform their respective tasks.
 Each folder runs a container to achieve isolation, and their built artifacts are shared using Docker volumes.

 The root folder contains a single entry point, `docker-compose.yml`.
 Simply running this file initiates the entire process automatically.
 Additionally, it includes an `.env` file with all the required environment variables for building, running, testing, and deploying (including AWS and AWS Lambda configurations).

-## Key Features

-- **Bug-Free**: Designed to be free of bugs and easy to understand.
-- **Isolated and Flexible**: Each component runs in an isolated environment, making the system flexible and manageable.
-- **Best AWS C++ Examples**: Equipped with top AWS C++ examples, including those using the AWS C++ SDK.
-- **Local Invocation and Testing**: Supports invoking and testing Lambda functions on a local machine.
-- **Automated Workflow**: Automates the building, emulating, testing, experimenting, versioning, and deployment processes.

-## Motivation

-In building my custom AWS C++ runtime, I encountered challenges such as:
-- Debugging and running reliable examples.
-- Understanding the AWS SDK for C++.
-- Testing Lambda functions locally before deploying them to the cloud.
-- Simulating payloads.

-This setup aims to address these challenges by providing a comprehensive, automated solution akin to **AWS SAM** but for AWS C++ Lambdas.

-Let's dive in!

 ## Environment Variables in `.env` File